tsealex/de-crast/README.md

 In terminal, `cd` into the De-Crast folder

-We have the following cordova plugins installed that must also be installed:
+We have the following cordova plugins installed that must also be installed via the following commands:

 cordova plugin add cordova-plugin-app-even